 FOOD FOR THOUGHT COLUMN BY TERRY JORDAN

 Would you like to receive my monthly schedule and a Healthy Bits and Bites nutrition newsletter by email?
-Write me an e-mail and I will add you to my list.
+Email me at the above address to get added to the distribution.

 On Facebook?
 ‘Like’ our Sobeys Dietitians page and receive recipes, tips, and other information!